Gibraltar straits - Pillars of Hercules

 Pillars of Hercules

-The Pillars of Hercules is the ancient name referring to the two promontories at the eastern entrance to the Strait of Gibraltar, a narrow opening 14 kilometres wide between the Mediterranean Sea and the Atlantic Ocean separating the continents of Africa and Europe.
-The northern pillar is the Rock of Gibraltar (called Mount Calpe in ancient times) at Gibraltar.
-The location of the southern pillar, Mons Abila, on the African site of the strait is not know for certain, but the two most likely candidates are Monte Hacho in Ceuta (the Spanish exclave on the Moroccan coast) and Jebel Musa in Morocco, eleven kilometres to the west.
+The Pillars of Hercules denote the ancient appellation for the two promontories situated at the eastern entrance of the Strait of Gibraltar.
+This strait, a mere 14 kilometres wide, acts as the boundary between the Mediterranean Sea and the Atlantic Ocean, effectively dividing the continents of Africa and Europe.
+The Rock of Gibraltar, known as Mount Calpe in antiquity, stands as the northern pillar at Gibraltar.
+The specific location of the southern pillar, Mons Abila, on the African side of the strait remains uncertain, with two primary contenders being Monte Hacho in Ceuta, a Spanish exclave on the Moroccan coast, and Jebel Musa in Morocco, positioned eleven kilometres to the west.

-Throughout history, up to present times, the Pillars have held a major role in mythology and culture.
-Believed to have been created by the mythological hero Hercules, the Pillars and their creation myth have since been referenced in literature, art, music, architecture, and even on the coat of arms of Spain.
+Over the course of history, extending to contemporary times, the Pillars have maintained significant resonance in mythology and culture.
+Attributed to the legendary figure Hercules, the creation myth of the Pillars has permeated various facets of human expression, manifesting in literature, art, music, architecture, and even finding a place on the coat of arms of Spain.

 Strait of Gibraltar